tychonievich/graphics/md/text/textures2.md

 often interpreted as Red, Green, Blue, and Alpha.
-Inside the shaders of a WebGL application that interpretation is largely arbitrary: the fragment shader's `out vec4` uses that interpretation, but we can treat the a texture's channels any way we wish.
+Inside the shaders of a WebGL application that interpretation is largely arbitrary: the fragment shader's `out vec4` uses that interpretation, but we can treat a texture's channels any way we wish.

 # "Standard" textures